 Are you prepared to stay in business?

 Imagine stepping into your store, or restaurant, or the office where you run your business a day or two after the tornado has passed, floodwaters have receded, or the oil has been cleaned up.
 Unfortunately for thousands of business owners across Alabama, this scenario is more than just imagined.
 It’s a reality that leaves them to deal with the heartbreak of picking up the pieces in the aftermath of a disaster, and with a whole host of unanswered questions.
+The Alabama SBDC Network has determined that the best strategy to help minimize the impact of disasters on Alabama’s small business community involves A) getting the word out, and B) providing basic education and guidance on the simple steps that businesses can take to protect themselves.

 Up to 40% of businesses affected by a natural or human-caused disaster never reopen.
-Don’t be a statistic.

 I Plan to Stay in Business,